dsgrid/dsgrid-legacy-efs-api/docs/source/overview.rst

 For accessing the dsgrid EFS data, `reading data files <#reading-in-an-existing-data-file>`__ and `working with dsgrid models <#working-with-a-dsgrid-model-collection-of-data-files>`__ is probably most of interest.
-However, the `brief primer on how the data files were created <#creating-a-new-data-file>`__ may be useful background information.
+However, the `brief primer on how to create new data files <#creating-a-new-data-file>`__ may be useful background information.
 Also note that while a ``.dsg`` extension is used for the dsgrid EFS data files, the underlying format is basic HDF5 and can be browsed with a basic viewer like